componentjs/spec/component.json/specifications.md

 ## File paths

   Properties for file paths in the component.json like the `scripts` property __MUST__ be written without any leading `./` for relative paths.
-Otherwise component will fail during build.
+Otherwise the build output will be broken.

 ## Custom properties